Napoleon

 Counterpoint to the military skirmishes is Napoleon's relationship with Joséphine, which proceeds in an uncomfortable series of fawning encounters, dalliances and abrupt separations.
 The relationship is woefully under-developed and fails to establish any believable or emotionally resonant connection between the characters, reducing the complex relationship to a series of stilted fits and starts.
 The lack of chemistry between Phoenix and Kirby exacerbates the narrative dissonance and whilst Kirby's performance, is commendable in isolation, it feels like it belongs to a different film, once again underlining the film's inability to harmonise diverse notes in the disjointed storyline.

 Ultimately, in its pursuit of grandiosity, Napoleon sacrifices emotional engagement.
-The visual splendour and meticulously crafted battle scenes, while undeniabiy impressive, become hollow when detached from a compelling narrative and well-developed characters.
+The visual splendour and meticulously crafted battle scenes, while undeniably impressive, become hollow when detached from a compelling narrative and well-developed characters.
 Only time will tell if these issues are resolved in the four-hour director's cut.
 Until then Napoleon remains a perplexing spectacle marred by inconsistencies - visually arresting but narratively wanting - and with a lingering sense of unfulfilled potential.

 Comments